 A new, two-minute screening technique could help save cats from dying prematurely of heart disease.
-Morris Animal Foundation-funded researchers at the Cummings School of Veterinary Medicine at Tufts University recently developed a focused cardiac ultrasound (FCU) protocol for use by veterinarians in general practice to increase detection of cardiac issues in cats that aren’t outwardly showing signs of disease.
+Morris Animal Foundation-funded researchers at the Cummings School of Veterinary Medicine at Tufts University recently developed a focused cardiac ultrasound (FCU) protocol for use by veterinarians in general practice to increase the detection of cardiac issues in cats that aren’t outwardly showing signs of disease.
 The team published their study in the Journal of Veterinary Internal Medicine.

 Some studies indicate that up to 20% of cats die from heart disease every year.
 Many cats don’t show any noticeable signs of distress until they are already in heart failure.
-Cats hide disease well and have been evolved to hide illnesses and vulnerabilities to survive predation.
+Cats hide disease well and have evolved to hide illnesses and vulnerabilities to survive predation.
 They also usually live sedentary lifestyles that help hide signs of disease.

-Full echocardiograms can successfully detect heart problems, but can be costly, require special training and are usually reserved for when a cat is already showing distress – often too late to make a difference.
+Full echocardiograms can successfully detect heart problems, but can be costly, require special training, and are usually reserved for when a cat is already showing distress – often too late to make a difference.
 Dr. Rozanski proposed that a focused cardiac ultrasound (FCU), an abbreviated echocardiogram using equipment already available in a practice, could screen and determine if a cat should receive a more in-depth evaluation.